 You WILL need a Tax Id number for your LLC, so it’s easier to pay the attorney to file it for you than for you to do it yourself (IMO).
 It’s also easiest to name your LLC: FirstName LastName IRA LLC.
 That way when you go to the bank, they immediately see the relationship.
 You can also pay for a DBA (doing business as fictitious name) but I didn’t opt to.
 I highly recommend using an “e-book” rather than a traditional printed binder.

 You can also pay for the attorney to be your registered agent within the state of registration (which should be your state of residence).
 This makes a lot of sense when you’re investing in real estate and there may be legal issues with subcontractors or tenants, but I’m not sure it’s such a great deal if you’re just buying Bitcoin.
+(Update: the major reason to do this is that if you are the registered agent, and you use your home address, then it’s going to show up in public records.)

 A couple weeks later you’ll get an e-mail with several things.